 - Streamline the solution to perfection

-Another important component of the software development model is the software development lifecycle.
-SDLC defines the process of how you develop and maintain a software product by involving a host of development stages, such as โ
+Another important component of the software development model is the Software Development Life Cycle (SDLC).
+The SDLC outlines the process for developing and maintaining a software product, encompassing various stages such as:

 - Planning